 We are also finalizing the drafting of a long-term National Comprehensive Refugee Response Strategy that takes into account contextual diversities and ultimately aims at creating self-reliant and resilient refugees and host communities through meaningful consultation and coordination at all levels.

 RRS is committed to expand its partnership to ensure comprehensive and holistic reintegration support; improve national reintegration frameworks; and to mobilize more resource.
 To this effect, we are closely working with the European Union (EU) and other partners to provide sustainable reintegration support to Ethiopian returnees from the European Union Member States (EUMS) plus Norway and Switzerland and other parts of the globe.

 A protracted and very complex emergency situation, which portrays the current refugee displacement in Ethiopia, is now creating immense socio-economic and environmental impacts including significant strain on the natural resources.
-Therefore, it is important to stress that the solution towards such a prolonged stay of the refugees together with hundreds of thousands of new arrivals entering into the country critically entails expansion of development investments linked with humanitarian assistance and peace-building initiatives so that the goal of ensuring long-term resilience of both the refugee and host communities can be attained.
+Therefore, it is important to stress that the solution towards such a prolonged stay of the refugees together with tens of thousands of new arrivals entering into the country critically entails the need to expand development approaches linked with humanitarian assistance and peace-building initiatives so that the goal of ensuring long-term resilience both for refugees and host communities can be attained.